 The Fear of Being Alone – Treatment

-There’s not many of us that enjoy being alone but monophobia is more than that … much more!
-It’s an acute fear of being alone or not having anyone.
+There’s not many of us that enjoy being alone on a regular basis but monophobia is more than that … much more!
+It’s an acute fear of being alone or not having anyone around.
 Such a fear is life changing and needs to be managed and treated.